 Beacon Health Options has policies in place to ensure that providers are accessible and available to Members, and that the provider network contains the specialties necessary to accommodate the needs of Members.
-Beacon monitors overall provider network patient load on our network using a comprehensive system for monitoring patient load and overall network capacity.
+On a quarterly basis, Beacon monitors overall provider network patient load on our network using a comprehensive system for monitoring patient load and overall network capacity.
+Beacon conducts a geographic access mapping (geoaccess) and member to provider ratio analysis to check the availability of providers in the region by type.
+Areas with gaps in services or weaknesses are targeted for recruitment.

-Beacon reviews network adequacy annually regarding the availability of providers who meet or exceed the cultural needs of Medicaid members by:
+Beacon reviews network adequacy on a quarterly basis regarding the availability of providers that accept mental health certifications and able to meet the overall behavioral and physical health needs in the region.
+Additionally, review is conducted on the availability of providers who meet or exceed the cultural needs of Medicaid members by: